marjodavid/story/Story.md

 Once upon a time, in a software company there was a lonely programmer.
-He got a problem in her code version.
+She has a problem with managing her version control.